jfreymann/watchtower/docs/index.md

 ## 📜 License

-Watchtower is released under the MIT License.
+Watchtower is released under the **Watchtower Community License 1.0** (source-available, non-commercial).

+See [LICENSE.md](../LICENSE.md) for complete terms.

+For commercial licensing: jfreymann@gmail.com